crnh/FDA/README.md

+# TU Delft CS4240 Deep Learning Reproduction Project

+The code in this repository was used for a Deep Learning reproducibility project, as part of a Deep Learning course taught at Delft University of Technology, in 2022.
+The corresponding blog post can be found here: [to be inserted].
+The original code was slightly modified; for an overview of our modifications, we refer to our blog post.
+What follows is the original documentation of the code belonging to the FDA paper.

-# FDA: Fourier Domain Adaptation for Semantic Segmentation.
+## FDA: Fourier Domain Adaptation for Semantic Segmentation.

 This is the Pytorch implementation of our [FDA](https://openaccess.thecvf.com/content_CVPR_2020/papers/Yang_FDA_Fourier_Domain_Adaptation_for_Semantic_Segmentation_CVPR_2020_paper.pdf) paper published in CVPR 2020.